akanter/blog/content/blog/pony-impressions.md

 DevSafe!

 #### No global variables
-Remember that [fatal acceleration bug](http://www.safetyresearch.net/blog/articles/toyota-unintended-acceleration-and-big-bowl-%E2%80%9Cspaghetti%E2%80%9D-code) Toyota had a couple of years ago?
+Remember that [fatal acceleration bug][toyota-bug] Toyota had a couple of years ago?
 Well apparently they had 10,000 global variables meaning potentially 10,000 different ways for any part of the code to manipulate the rest of the system referencing those variables.
 Yuck.

 DevSafe!